cloudblog004/fantasticfoodies/content/en/posts/1536-recipe-of-perfect-healthy-chicken-salad.md

 - "1/2 cucumber chopped"
 - "as needed Chopped coriander"
 recipeinstructions:
-- "Take a bowl and marinate the chicken pieces with salt, ginger garlic paste &amp; paprika.Now boil the chicken till it is tender.Add black pepper while boiling."
+- "Take a bowl and marinate the chicken pieces with salt, ginger garlic paste & paprika.Now boil the chicken till it is tender.Add black pepper while boiling."
 - "Now shred the chicken pieces."
 - "Add carrot, cucumber,Amchur,chaat masala,salt and Coriander leaves."
 - "Enjoy your healthy lunch."